Jahidkhaan/Smart-home/README.md

 OctaNet Services Web Development Internship Tasks
 This repository contains my solutions to the tasks assigned during the web development internship at OctaNet Services Pvt Ltd.

+Task 1 : Smart Home landing page

+The SmartHome website is a responsive and animated landing page designed to showcase the features, pricing, and contact information for the SmartHome home automation system.
+The website includes animations to enhance user experience, such as a title moving from the center of the page to the navbar upon page load.

+Technologies Used :

+HTML

+CSS

 ![home tab](https://github.com/Jahidkhaan/Smart-home/assets/174988082/68a0d1f1-46b9-4836-857b-3176a91fd090)